HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

 # Logging and tracing for containers and new services

-Log levels and trace strings are set in your custom-values.yaml file.
-[Configure and Access Logs](../../../../deployment/manage/container_configuration/troubleshooting/configure_access_helm_logs.md) gives more detail on how to configure logging in Helm amd how to access Kubernetes container logs.
+Log levels and trace strings are set in your `custom-values.yaml` file.
+[Configure and Access Logs](../../../../deployment/manage/container_configuration/troubleshooting/configure_access_helm_logs.md) provides more detail on how to configure logging in Helm amd how to access Kubernetes container logs.

 ## Prerequisite